runpod/docs/docs/tutorials/pods/fine-tune-llm-axolotl.md

 ```

 This will start the training process using the settings specified in your `lora.yml` file.
 The training time will depend on factors like your model size, dataset size, and GPU type.
 Be prepared to wait a while, especially for larger models and datasets.

+Once training is complete, we can move on to testing our fine-tuned model through inference.

 ### Inference